Hollowpath/bakes/README.md

 3. **Authorization**
    - Role-based access control (RBAC) implemented:
-     - Different access levels `user` based on user roles stored in the database.
+     - Only `user` can access the web and make reservations.

 4. **XSS and CSRF Prevention**
    - Implemented CSRF protection: